 #1 HP Spectre X360 15T – Top Pick/Best GamingWHY WE LIKE IT: The Spectre line of ultrabooks are HP’s top-of-the-line models, offering high performance and gorgeous design.
 The Spectre x360 T15 emulates both of those points, as well as adding a super-sharp 4K display and super comfortable keyboard, making it the perfect choice for high-performance users.

 If you’re looking for a 2-in-1 ultrabook that packs a punch for gaming or other heavy application usage, the HP Spectre x360 T15 is the choice for you.
 It features an extra powerful Intel i7 processor and a Radeon RX Vega M dedicated graphics co-processor.
+It is one of the lightest ultrabooks there are.
 And while this isn’t a dedicated gaming laptop, it performs better than most other ultrabooks in this area.
 During our testing, we never once experienced any hiccups with performance or lag, which greatly impressed us.

 The display on the x360 is also a feature to be praised.
 It’s rare to find an ultrabook with a 4K display, but the Spectre comes through again with its gorgeous, 15-inch 4K display.
 While the display itself doesn’t get as bright as others we’ve tested, it still worked just fine everywhere we tested it out.
 The ultrabook also features an extra-comfortable keyboard that made long typing sessions easier on our fingers.
 If we could pick one downside about the Spectre, it would be the awkwardly placed trackpad.
 Instead of centering the trackpad with the keyboard, it sits slightly off-center, which seemed like odd placement to us.
 However, after prolonged use, we got used to the awkward placement.